al0a/TV_Mover/README.md

 Compatibility
 -------------------------------
 	* I've only tested this script on Windows 7 64 bit.
-	* It runs using the uTorrent software "run program" feature, or by comment line.
+	* It runs using the uTorrent software "run program" feature, or by commend line.

 How to setup
 -------------------------------